 Growing up in this area, my husband and I spent the first 20 years of our lives swimming in these turquoise waters.
 We loved going to the springs as kids and now we love taking our kids on the same adventure!

-Here are 3 natural springs in Northwest Florida that you definitely don’t want to miss:
+Here are 3 natural springs in Northwest Florida that you don’t want to miss:

 Vortex Springs in Ponce de Leon, Florida is one of the only privately owned springs left in the state.
-Every day, this spring produces 32 million gallons of crystal clear water.
-That maintains an year-round temperature of 68 degrees.
+Every day, this spring produces 32 million gallons of crystal clear water and maintains an year-round temperature of 68 degrees.

 The downside, however, is that they charge higher prices than the public springs.
 This summer (2019) general admission was $10/adult and $8/child.
 (Check their website for updated pricing and events.)